 - brand‑specific positioning needs

-A stronger customization capability gives buyers more room to build differentiated products.
+A strong customization capability gives buyers more room to build differentiated products.

 3. Quality Control Process

 Quality control is one of the most important factors in manufacturer selection.
-Buyers should look for suppliers that can explain how they manage production control, inspections, material consistency, and finished product standards.
+Buyers should look for suppliers that can explain how they manage production control, inspections, material consistency, and finished product standards — key elements for achieving product trust and repeat purchase in private label markets.

 4. Packaging Development Support